 The ECT process

 As a patient, they put you out cold with a general anaesthetic (such as propofol) and a muscle relaxant (succinylcholine).
 These are given by IV and knock you out within seconds.
-I had the odd experience of getting a yummy smoky sort of smell after they injected the meds, even though the only thing coming through the mask on my face was oxygen.
+I had the odd experience of getting a yummy smoky sort of smell after they injected the drugs, even though the only thing coming through the mask on my face was oxygen.
 One of the reasons I like ECT is because I love that smell.
 This is not something I’ve heard anyone else report, but I experienced it every single time.

 Once you’re anaesthetized, they fit the rubber bite guard into your mouth to protect your teeth and tongue.
 The shock is delivered via two electrodes placed on the head.
 The muscle relaxant means there is not a visible seizure; instead, the intensity of the seizure is measured via EEG (electroencephalogram).
 You wake up feeling fairly clear-headed (at least in relation to how you were feeling beforehand); sometimes I haven’t even realized the ECT had already been done.

 Unilateral didn’t work very well for me, so after my first few treatments I’ve always had bilateral ECT.
-I’ve also required relatively long courses of ECT; instead of the typical 8, I’ve needed 15+ during a couple of my hospitalizations.
+I’ve also required relatively long courses of ECT; instead of the typical 8-ish, I’ve needed 15+ during a couple of my hospitalizations.

 Effects on memory